miku/blobproc/README.md

 will process them, e.g. send the content to grobid, run pdftotext, and similar.

-These derivations can fail and retried, there is not time pressure, as long as the "spool" directory does not exceed a given limit, e.g. 80% of the free space on the disk.
+These derivations can fail and retried, there is not time pressure, as long as the "spool" directory does not exceed a given limit.

 Once all derivations ran successfully, the file is deleted from the "spool" directory.
 If the server dies and comes back up, the files in the "spool"